 ACS Chemical Biology Young Investigator Award

 PURPOSE: The ACS Chemical Biology Young Investigator Award was created to honor the contributions of an individual who has had a major impact on scientific research in the area of Chemical Biology and has published at least one paper in ACS Chemical Biology.
-It is administered jointly by the Editor-in-Chief of ACS Chemical Biology and the ACS Division of Biological Chemistry.
+It is administered jointly by the Editor-in-Chief of ACS Chemical Biology and the ACS Division of Biochemistry and Chemical Biology.

-• The award is celebrated by a symposium of invited speakers hosted by the Division of Biological Chemistry in the awardee’s honor, a cash award, plaque, and travel expenses to the meeting.
+The award is celebrated by a symposium of invited speakers hosted by the Division of Biochemistry and Chemical Biology in the awardee’s honor, a cash award, plaque, and travel expenses to the meeting.

-Travel and accommodations funding of up to US$2,500 to attend and present at a symposium in their honor at ACS Spring 2025
+(Travel and accommodation funding of up to US$1,500 for domestic traveler and up to US$3,000 for international traveler to attend and present at a symposium in their honor at ACS Spring 2027)

 Nominations are open to researchers of any nationality from academic, industry, or national laboratories.